 - What else you could do: identify at least one element or your writing that you will keep on your to-do-list and believe could use further attention and feedback.

-Week 5: Frankenstein, volume 1
+Week 5: Frankenstein, Volume 1

-Consider: Pay attention to the complications of how this novel begins, the various narrators and texts that come into the story.
-Come in with questions.
 There is a hypertext version of Frankenstein available–might find it interesting to use or compare to the print version.

 Week 6: Frankenstein, volumes II and III

 Due: Reading: Frankenstein Vol. II (pages 157-232) + Harris Rewriting chapter 2, “Forwarding”

 Questions: What do you learn from the monster’s narrative?
 What surprises you?
 Is the monster a monster?
 Why do you think this original depiction of the creature/monster has been left out of many of the film versions of Frankenstein?
 You can also begin to apply Harris’s idea of forwarding to the novel.
 In what ways does Shelley “forward” other texts and ideas into her novel–and with what effect or purpose?